danherbert-io/elide-for-laravel/docs/installation.md

 });
 ```

-The view passed into `Htmx::render(...)` is the "main partial" to be rendered, and will be placed where
-`@htmxPartial('content')` is located in your template.
+The view passed into `Htmx::render(...)` is the "main partial" to be rendered, and will be placed where `@htmxPartial('content')` is located in your template.

 > [!TIP] A "partial" is an HTML fragment, usually provided by a view or Blade component.
-In Elide, the `Partial` class is a thin wrapper over these things designed to streamline out-of-band swaps.
-More on this later...
+In Elide, the `Partial` class is a thin wrapper over these things and has been designed to streamline out-of-band swaps by handling most of that boilerplate for you.

 You can also specify your view name directly for brevity: